Application requirements

 Topics for Economics and Public Policy programme:

-• What should the state do and what it shouldn´t do?
+• What should the state do and what shouldn't it do?

 • What determines economic policies and their achievements?